Battle of Kuwait International Airport: 2nd Marine Division

-Additional Combat Operations
+Additional combat operations

 On the third and final day of combat the 2nd Marine Division would liberate the city of Al Jahra then would go on to occupy the high ground on the Mutla Ridge cutting off the Iraqi escape route from Kuwait to Basra.
 M1A1 tanks would destroy the majority of the 166 Iraqi tanks that were claimed that day by the division.
 Iraqi General Ra'ad Hamdani commented on the armored engagement: "We had a problem of inflexibility of usage with the armored forces.
 We always favored tying the infantry to tank divisions."